top of page

 ● It’s RENT CONTROL! ●

-It only hurts landlords??
+Rent control only hurts landlords, right??
 Wrong!
 Everyone pays for rent control!

 Call it “stabilization,” call it rent control, it will devalue a major sector of rental housing in Boston and push property tax bills UP for everyone else.

 The Mayor’s people only talk about her proposal’s generous annual rent increases, capped at 6% plus CPI, to a max of 10%.
-But tenant activists got two dangerous provisions added, which allow these “permissible rent increases” TO BE CHANGED!!!
+Tenant activists hated this generous annual rent increases.
+So they got two dangerous provisions added, which allow these “permissible rent increases” TO BE CHANGED!!!
 Changed to what?
 Whatever the authorized Rent Board considers “fair” rent increases.

 The LOWER those “permissible rent increases” go, the HIGHER will go the property tax bills for all NON-controlled owners.